tomoflynn/cisBenchmark/README.md

 /home

-The author makes no claims to originality as all the settings are directly taken from the above mentioned guide.
+The author makes no claims to originality as most of the settings are directly taken from the above mentioned guide.
 Furthermore, much of the bash code has been written after consultation with online sources (particularly https://stackoverflow.com).
 Finally, similar scripts are no doubt available elsewhere so anyone interested in this work is encouraged to investigate other options.
-The author created this script partly because it is a good learning experience but more so because he felt more comfortable working with code of his own creation.
+The author created this script because he felt more comfortable working with code of his own creation.
 In the event of there being a programming error it can be easier to troubleshoot code you have written yourself than somebody else's work.

 In order to run this script download all files and folders to a suitable location and run cis.sh as root.
 Most of the changes to the host system require no user input.
 However, the user is prompted for input in the cases listed below:

 The script checks for a secure user.cfg file in /boot or subdirectories therein.
 If it is not found the user is asked if grub should be password protected?

-Should ip version 6 be disabled?
+The user is asked if ip version 6 should be disabled?

-Should tcp wrappers be configured?
+The user is asked if tcp wrappers should be configured?

-If the above questioned is answered in the affirmative should tcp wrappers only protect ssh or all services provided via TCP?
+If the above questioned is answered in the affirmative the user is then asked if tcp wrappers should only protect ssh or all services provided via TCP?

-Should ssh access be restricted to specific accounts?
+This user is asked if ssh access should be restricted to specific accounts?
 If answered yes the user is prompted for at least one username to which ssh access should be granted

 Access to su is restricted using wheel.
 The script then checks to see if at least one normal user has been added to the wheel group.
 If not it prompts for a username to add

-At present there are a number of folders containing files which are consulted by the code.
+There are a number of folders containing files which are consulted by the code.
 These will be tidied up in future but at present they consist of the following folders:

 1. backupFiles - before any system files are modified they are backed up to this folder.
 Files are labelled originalName.<date/time> where <date/time> takes the form of dd-mm-yy:hour:minute:second and represents the time at which the script was run.
 2. inputFiles - this folder contains files which are read by the code when running commands.
 For example the yumInstall/yumRemove files list packages to be installed or removed by the yum command.
 These files can be modified in advance of running the code.
 The one exception to this is the file named localPartitions which is created by the code and subsequently used for input.
 As this file is created as the code runs it obviously cannot be prepared in advance.